trainart/linux3/3-5-Mailserver.md

 ### Configuration of Students servers

-Here we will configure your domain mail to route to Teacher's server without MX.
+Here we will configure another variant to route your domain's mail to Teacher's server without MX.

 Add following lines to `/etc/postfix/transport`